Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Results

 In Fig.~\ref{fig:ade_fde_comp}, blue shades represent the ADE metric and orange ones highlight the FDE scores.
 Lighter colors were chosen for the evaluation of a single trajectory whereas darker ones visualize the results obtained for the BoN approach, evaluating the best of $K=20$ sampled trajectories against the ground truth.
 The horizontal, dashed lines indicate the results of the CVM, following the same color scheme.
 When sampling \SI{20}{} distinct trajectories, the investigated models demonstrate the anticipated strong performance on the ETH/UCY dataset, outperforming the simple CVM baseline with an ADE of \SI{0.52}{\meter} and an FDE of \SI{1.141}{\meter}.
 However, we were unable to replicate the reported results of Y-Net despite extensive parameter tuning, and the values for Trajectron++ are slightly worse due to previously reported issues with the velocity and acceleration derivatives.
 Taking these factors into account, AgentFormer achieves the best performance in our BoN evaluation with \SI{0.233}{\meter} and \SI{0.393}{\meter}, respectively.
 With an increase in the average displacement of \SI{3.8}{\centi\meter} and \SI{10.1}{\centi\meter} for the FDE, Trajectron++ scores second.
 This changes when sampling only one trajectory and selecting the most probable one whenever possible.
 In this configuration, while all Final Displacement Errors now exceed one meter, the SGAN architecture is among the least affected and delivers competitive results.
 Conversely, AgentFormer exhibits a significant decline in performance, ranking second last in the provided overview.
-Notably, the top two models in terms of accuracy are approaches employing graph neural networks.
 Trajectron++ yields the most precise predictions with \SI{0.555}{\meter} in average and \SI{1.162}{\meter} in final displacement.
 Interestingly, none of the featured models surpass the performance of the CVM which only considers information from the last timestep.
-As a result, the influence of individual timesteps within the motion history on prediction accuracy remains uncertain.
-Therefore, alongside the examination of model applicability, the second part of this evaluation will specifically investigate the feature requirements of each model.
+Therefore, the influence of individual timesteps on the performance of each model will be examined in the following section.